Skip to main content

 Supportive care

 Supportive care is an important part of managing myeloma.
-In addition to myeloma bone disease, supportive care addresses possible complications such as kidney damage, infections, thromboembolism, and peripheral neuropathy.
-The IMWG states the following: “Prompt intervention and appropriate management of these complications are crucial for optimizing patient outcomes.
+It addresses possible complications such as myeloma bone disease, kidney damage, infections, thromboembolism, and peripheral neuropathy.
+The IMWG states that “prompt intervention and appropriate management of these complications are crucial for optimizing patient outcomes.
 In addition to the management of specific symptoms, other supportive care measures may be beneficial to alleviating the physical and emotional impact of living with myeloma.”

 Fatigue